Murder of Gregory Glenn Biggs

-On October 26, 2001, 25-year-old nursing assistant Chante Jawan Mallard murdered 37-year-old Gregory Glenn Biggs, a homeless man, with her automobile, in Fort Worth, Texas, U.S. The force of the crash lodged Biggs into the windshield.
+On October 26, 2001, 25-year-old nursing assistant Chante Jawan Mallard murdered 37-year-old Gregory Glenn Biggs, a homeless man, with her automobile, in Fort Worth, Texas, United States.
+The force of the crash lodged Biggs into the windshield.
 Mallard then drove home and left the man lodged in the windshield of her car, parked in her garage.
-He died a day or two later.
-Mallard was convicted and sentenced to 50 years' imprisonment for her role in his death but will be eligible for parole in 2027.
+He died two to three days later, according to police.
+Mallard was convicted and sentenced to 50 years imprisonment for murder, but will be eligible for parole in 2027.

 Victim

-Gregory Glenn Biggs, born August 16, 1964.
-Although he lived with mental health problems all his adult life, he took good care of his son and held a job in construction as a mason.
-At the moment of the events, Biggs was living in a state of homelessness, but was "on an upswing", according to his mother.
+Gregory Glenn Biggs was born on August 16, 1964.
+Although he lived with mental health problems all his adult life, he took care of his son and held a job in construction as a mason.
+At the moment of the events, Biggs was living in a state of homelessness, but was "on an upswing," according to his mother.

-Murder
+Murderer

 Chante Jawan Mallard (born June 22, 1976) is a woman from Fort Worth, Texas.
-On October 26, 2001, Mallard's Chevrolet Cavalier struck the homeless pedestrian Gregory Glenn Biggs; at the time Mallard was believed to have been driving while intoxicated by a combination of marijuana, ecstasy and alcohol.
-The force of the impact sent Biggs flying through the windshield, lodging him there.
+On October 26, 2001, Mallard struck Biggs, a pedestrian, with her Chevrolet Cavalier.
+At the time, Mallard was believed to have been driving while intoxicated by a combination of marijuana, ecstasy and alcohol.

 Mallard then drove home, leaving the injured Biggs stuck in her windshield, and parked her car in her garage.
 After the accident, Mallard did not notify the police nor did she get Biggs any medical attention, even though she was a nursing assistant at the time.
 Occasionally, she would return to the garage to check on his status.
-When Biggs died a day or two later, still in the windshield of her car in her garage, she called a male friend, Clete Jackson, for assistance.
+Biggs died two to three days later.
+Afterwards, Mallard called a male friend, Clete Jackson, for assistance.
 Mallard, Jackson, and Jackson's cousin Herbert Tyrone Cleveland took the body to a park and left it there, even going so far as to set fire to part of the car in an attempt to disguise the evidence.
 The three were later each convicted on charges of tampering with evidence for this action.

 Mallard became a suspect after she was reported talking and laughing about the incident at a party some four months after the events.
-"I hit this white man", Mallard allegedly told acquaintance Maranda Daniel, while laughing.
+"I hit this white man," Mallard allegedly told acquaintance Maranda Daniel, while laughing.

 Trial

 Mallard's trial commenced on June 23, 2003.
 During the trial, Tarrant County medical examiner Nizam Peerwani testified that, had Mallard taken Biggs to a hospital, he would have recovered from his injuries.
 Other experts testified that they agreed that Biggs would have survived.
-"There's not a member of the Fort Worth Fire Department that could not have saved Mr. Biggs's life", testified Capt.
-Jim Sowder.
+"There's not a member of the Fort Worth Fire Department that could not have saved Mr. Biggs's life," testified fire captain Jim Sowder.
 Mallard was convicted of murder in June 2003, with the 50-year murder sentence and 10-year tampering sentence to run concurrently.
 She will be eligible for parole in 2027.